isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <li> Fingerprints are not the body’s only unique pattern.
 You can also be identified by your tongue print, your personal smell, and the pattern in your iris (the coloured part of your eye)</li>
 </ul>

-Source: Curious Questions And Answers About….My Body Rooney, A., & Gómez Ana.
+<p><i>Source: Curious Questions And Answers About….My Body
+Rooney, A., & Gómez Ana.
 (2021).
-New York, NY: Windmill Books, an imprint of Rosen Publishing from https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=205372550
+New York, NY: Windmill Books, an imprint of Rosen Publishing from https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=205372550</i></p>

 <h4>LET'S PLAY!</h4>
 <p> Give our activity sheet a try!
 Have your child count and indicate the number of <a href="/files/science-lfa/Human%20body/bodypartssactivity3.pdf" target="_blank ">body parts</a>.
 Through this activity, your child can learn how to identify and spell the names of the body parts.</p>